MatteoGuadrini/nosqlapi/README.md

 This read-only attribute contains the number of object returned of an operations.

+`.database`

+This read-only attribute contains the name of database in current session.

 `.acl`

 This read-only attribute contains the _Access Control List_ in the current session.